audunmb/Nordskogen/Nordskogsmonster.md

 As crows they never stop growing, and some may be as large as a small goat, though most only appear as large crows.
 Most crows only stay in the same place for a few years, before they fly away.
 Presumably they fly to somewhere else, and sometimes they talk about places they've lived before.
 Exactly how old the crows can get is part of their secret, and maybe centuries old crows live somewhere in Gammelskogen.

 ###Gammalkorp
 Similar to the gammalkråke, but a raven, and less common outside Gammalskogen.
+Unlike they crows, they do not seek out people.

 ###Gammalørn
 Enormous eagles who also can talk, they are sometimes seen in Gammalskogen, though they seem to live high up in the northern mountains.